OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-30.md

 ## Jeremiah 30:22

-‘So you will be My people, and I will be your God.’”
+‘Thus you shall be My people, and I shall be your God.’”

 ## Jeremiah 30:23